rvaibhav/cosmos-transfer1/INSTALL.md

 pip install transformer-engine[pytorch]
 ```

+Note: you will need to define the `CUDA_HOME=$CONDA_PREFIX` environment variable before using any of the Transfer1 scripts.

+### Inference using docker

-* Alternatively, if you are more familiar with a containerized environment, you can build the dockerfile and run it to get an environment with all the packages pre-installed.
+Alternatively, if you are more familiar with a containerized environment, you can build the dockerfile and run it to get an environment with all the packages pre-installed.
     This requires docker to be already present on your system with the [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) installed.

     conda is not needed for docker environment!